Jessica Clair Didier

 New York, NY 10018

-Jessica Didier is a human resources leader with more than nine years of progressive experience shaping people strategy across nonprofit, unionized, and corporate environments.
+Jessica Didier is a Human Resources leader with more than nine years of progressive experience shaping people strategy across nonprofit, unionized, and corporate environments.
 She currently serves as Director of Human Resources at Roads to Success, a nonprofit organization dedicated to empowering youth and supporting communities throughout New York City.
-In her role, Jessica focuses on transforming HR into a strategic partner within the organization by building strong policies, improving compliance, and supporting leadership with thoughtful people-centered strategies.

-Throughout her career, Jessica has specialized in employee and labor relations, organizational development, compliance, and change management.
-She has successfully built HR frameworks from the ground up, significantly improving organizational compliance and implementing scalable systems for onboarding, performance management, and talent development.
-Her background includes work in unionized environments as well as nonprofit organizations, including leadership roles at The New York Racing Association, where she further developed her expertise in employee relations and workforce strategy.
+Throughout her career, Jessica has developed deep expertise in employee and labor relations, organizational development, compliance, and change management.
+She has successfully built HR infrastructure from the ground up, improving organizational compliance and implementing scalable systems for onboarding, performance management, and talent development.

 • Change Management Certification